paritytech/polkadot-cloud/packages/cloud-core/README.npm.md

 - Fonts are provided with theme templates.
 - Hosts a library of styles for UI components that are implemented with [`@polkadot-cloud/react`](https://www.npmjs.com/package/@polkadot-cloud/core).

 ## Docs

-- [Polkadot Cloud Docs: Using Themes ](https://paritytech.github.io/polkadot-cloud/#/using_themes): How to use core themes in your Polkadot dapp.
+- [Polkadot Cloud Docs: Using Themes](https://paritytech.github.io/polkadot-cloud/#/using_themes): How to use core themes in your Polkadot dapp.